TeamHasBeen/HasBeen/README.md

 ### Description

-Randomize adventure generator for users searching for things to do near them or in a specified city.
-Has-Been will include features such as a personal profile, a random button generator for adventures, location services, and many others that will jump you to the most exciting and unique experience.
+HasBeen is a random adventure generator for users searching for things to do near them or in a specified city.
+HasBeen will include features such as a personal profile, a random button generator for adventures, location services, and many others that will jump you to the most exciting and unique experience.
 Users can save or bookmark the results of the randomize generator button.
-In addition, Has-Been will allow users to share their next adventures with others by email or any other messaging service.
+In addition, HasBeen will allow users to share their next adventures with others by email or any other messaging service.

 ### App Evaluation